vladi-velikov/upload-twitter-list/README.md

  - providing the array of user handles and the action type as parameters.
  - ability to remove an array of user handles from a twitter list.

+CAUTION: Using these scripts with a large number of Twitter accounts can lead to your Twitter account being limited as per The Twitter Rules: https://help.twitter.com/en/rules-and-policies/twitter-rules

+The API allows adding/removing up to 100 accounts but the current scripts execute those in a loop to consume the whole list of Twitter accounts you want to handle.
+This can be considered by Twitter as "spamming activity" when the Twitter list is public as it sends notifications to all users added to the list.

+The exact limitations are not clearly stated by Twitter.
+By experiment as of 1 Jan 2019 no restrictions are imposed when handling ~1500 accounts per day but this can change.
+If the threshold has been crossed the account is usually limited to prevent both manual and automatic Twitter list editing for the next 24 hours.

+IMPORTANT: These scripts are provided as-is and the author/contributor does not take any resposibility for their use or impact.

 ## Creating a file with batches of Twitter user handles from CSV.
 	powershell -executionpolicy unrestricted -file .\build-twitter-list-from-csv.ps1
 		-csv TWITTER_HANDLES_CSV -delimiter CSV_DELIMITER -handlecolumn TWITTER_HANDLE_CSV_COLUMN